 Various locations, exposurephotofestival.com

 There is always lots of fun to be had in the mountains near Calgary, and this month is no exception.
-From the World Cup Biathlon in Canmore to a fly fishing film festival in Fernie, there are tons of reasons to make a drive out to the mountains this month.
-Plus, there are winter festivals going on in Banff, Canmore and Cranbrook.
+From the Jasper Beer and Spirits Festival to the Ladies Only Snowmobile Clinic in Fernie, there are tons of reasons to make a drive out to the mountains in February.

 Read more: What to do in the Mountains in February